 When asked if they asked for asylum, the respondent explains “we couldn’t speak, they will slap your face if you do.
 One of my friends refused to take off his clothes, so they started beating and kicking him.”

-The respondent was detained in that cell for two days.
-Throughout this time, none of the detainees received any water or food or medical care.
+The respondent was reportedly detained in that cell for two days.
+He recalls that, throughout this time, none of the detainees received any water or food or medical care.
 They had access to a toilet but the respondent says it was so dirty and stank so badly that most people refused to use it.

 After two days, five officers entered the cell.
-Three of them were wearing green army trousers and black jackets, two were wearing civilian clothes, all five wore balaclavas.
+According to the respondent’s description, three of them were wearing green army trousers and black jackets, two were wearing civilian clothes, all five wore balaclavas.

 All of the 60 people were taken out of the cell and taken to a truck.
-The officers kept randomly beating everyone on the way from the cell to the truck and while the group was embarked.
+They were allegedly subject to physical violence then.
+The respondent reported that the officers kept randomly beating everyone on the way from the cell to the truck and while the group was embarked.

 The truck was described as a big green military truck.
 All 60 people were loaded into it.
 The drive lasted around one hour and the driving was described as reckless.

 They arrived at the river in a forest.
 There were two men who had been preparing the boat.
 They were wearing civilian clothes and balaclavas.
-Another seven officers were present, some of them wearing black clothes and balaclavas, some wearing green camo uniforms and balaclavas.
-With the driver and his partner as well as the two people preparing the boat, a total of 11 officers were present at the pushback site.
+Another seven officers were reportedly present, some of them wearing black clothes and balaclavas, some wearing green camo uniforms and balaclavas.
+According to the respondent’s description, with the driver and his partner, as well as the two people preparing the boat, a total of 11 officers were present at the pushback site.

 The group of 60 was lined up and divided into groups of 8 and embarked on the boat which was an inflatable boat and around 2m long.